-Under Linux, each execute thread appears as a separate process under the Linux process stack.
-To use Kill -3 on Linux you supply must match PID of the main WebLogic execute thread, otherwise no thread dump will be produced.
+Under Linux, each executing thread appears as a separate process under the Linux process stack.
+To use Kill -3 on Linux you supply must match the PID of the main WebLogic execute thread, otherwise, no thread dump will be produced.

 Check Garbage Collection

 If you are experiencing cluster problems, you should also check the garbage collection on the managed servers.
 If garbage collection is taking too long, the servers will not be able to make the frequent heartbeat signals that tell the other cluster members they are running and available.